Oral Presentations

 Poster Presentations

-The poster session will take place on Wednesday, June 4 from 1730 - 1930 in the Fire room.
-You will be allowed in at 1500 to set up your poster space.
+The poster session will take place on Wednesday, June 4 from 1730 - 1930 in the Air and Fire room.
+You can turn in your poster at the conference reception on Wednesday morning.
+You can help set up your poster space at 1500 in room Air.

 Please print your poster before you arrive at the venue, as there will be no services on site.